Earn the most rewards on your spending with the NEW GeniusCash app

 LastPass is a popular password management tool available for Canadians.
 Even if you only opt for the free version, you'll be able to store an unlimited amount of passwords, which can be automatically generated for extra protection.
 Unfortunately, you'll only be able to access your passwords on one device, unless you pay for the premium plan.

-Best password manager with low prices: 1Password
+Best affordable password manager: 1Password

 Min Monthly Fee